alicoo510/Geom99TaskList/Week9.md

 # Week Nine Checklist Log
+## the things accomplished on this page are done duriong week 10 and 11

 Goals
 - Ensure i use three application that cover the three tiers , Web, middle, and data store